 Individuals who may be candidates for genetic testing include the following:

 – Endometrial (uterine) cancer diagnosed before age 60 years

 – First degree relative with known MMR/EPCAM genetic mutation

 – Newly diagnosed CRC and an elevated risk based on prediction models

 – Family history meeting above Amsterdam-type criteria

 This overview of the Lynch Syndrome focuses on what defines the syndrome and who should be considered for additional testing.
-In future installments, the specific tests to be ordered and frequency of testing will be reviewed.

 If you have questions about your GI health or how hereditary gastrointestinal conditions may play a part in your overall health picture, contact the gastroenterologists at Granite Peaks Gastroenterology in Sandy or Lehi for answers.